-- Interviewed Bill Nighy, John Howard, Alan Moore, Zach Braff, The Inbetweeners, John McCain and even the Dalai Lama.
+- Interviewed Hamid Karzai, Ben Ainslie, Laurie Penny, Bill Nighy, John McCain and even the Dalai Lama.

-- Bagged internships at The Times, The Daily Mail, The Sun, The Independent, The Guardian and The Daily Telegraph.
+- Bagged internships at The Times, The Daily Mail, The Sun, The Independent, The Guardian, The Daily Telegraph and the BBC.

 - Attended press previews of the latest cinema and theatre releases.

 - Reported on exclusive speaker events such as visits by Michelle Obama and Aung San Suu Kyi.

 Join the fun and watch your work go out to thousands of Oxford readers.
 No experience is required.